scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-4/index.md

 }
 ```

 In the code above, we attempt to grab the `pileIndex` field from the card game objects data manager, and if this is found, we call the `moveTableauCardToFoundation` method on our Solitaire game instance.
 If the `pileIndex` is not found, we call the `playDiscardPileCardToFoundation` method on the Solitaire game instance.
 In both cases, these methods will return a `boolean` value indicating if this was a valid move.
-If the move is not valid, then we will return early from the method and rely on the `dragend` event listener to place the game object bask in the original position.
+If the move is not valid, then we will return early from the method and rely on the `dragend` event listener to place the game object back in the original position.

 If the move is valid, then we call the new methods that we added.
 For the time being, these methods will do nothing.
 Finally, if the card was from the `tableau` card piles, then we call the `destroy` method on the game object to remove that game object from our game.
 The reason we are destroying the game object is, in our foundation card piles we have 4 card game objects that are used for displaying the current card, and so we can remove the card game object that was placed up there.

 In the `#updateCardGameObjectsInDiscardPile` method, this logic is similar to the `pointerdown` event listener logic that we added to the draw pile.
 In this case, we are updating the top card to match the bottom card that was below it, and we are doing this by updating the `frame` and the `visibility` of the game object.
 We then update the bottom card to not be visible.
 For the time being, this will work, but we will need to update this later to match the state of the Solitaire game instance.

-Now, back in the browser if you drag cards from the tableau piles onto the foundation drop zone, those cards will be removed from the game.
+Now, back in the browser if you drag cards from one tableau pile onto the foundation drop zone, those cards will be removed from the game.
 If you draw cards and add those cards to the foundation pile, eventually the discard pile will appear empty.

 ![Move cards to foundation pile](./images/solitaire-phaser-3-tutorial-4-3.gif)

 So now that we are destroying some of our card game objects, we will need to modify the logic in our `dragend` event listener to make sure the game object is still active before we attempt to modify the game object.
-This is needed because once we call `destroy` on the game objects, Phaser will start to cleanup these objects from our game internally and if we try to do things like update the texture, modify the data in the data manager, we will get an error.
+This is needed because once we call `destroy` on the game objects, Phaser will start to cleanup these objects from our game internally, and if we try to do things like update the texture, or modify the data in the data manager, we will get an error.
 When the game object is being destroyed, Phaser will update the `active` property on the game object to be set to `false`, and so we can check for this value in our event listener.
 To do this, we can remove the following code from the event listener in the `#createDragEndEventListener` method:

 ```typescript
 // TODO: check if game object overlaps with foundation